200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 B. Reduce verbalization

-C. Stimulate self activity
+C. Stimulate self-activity

-67. Curriculum presents instructional material is stated by
+67. Curriculum presents instructional material is stated

 A. Smith